charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 ### Future Work

-1. Geographical Analysis:
+1. Geographical Analysis: Breaking the analysis down by ZIP code or location could uncover disparities in how different areas were affected during the pandemic.

+2. Daily New Case Data - Incorporating accurate daily new case and death data could provide a more granular view of how short-term COVID-19 trends influenced driving behavior and collision rates.

+3. Time Series and Lag Analysis - Future models could explore lagged relationships between rising case numbers and subsequent changes in collision rates.
+This would help identify behavioral response times and better understand causality.

+4. Comparative City Analysis - Expanding the analysis to other major cities like New York, Chicago, or San Francisco could reveal whether this trend was unique to Los Angeles or part of a broader national pattern.

+5. Post-Pandemic Trends - As traffic patterns continue to normalize, comparing post-pandemic data with the peak COVID-19 period could shed light on which behavioral changes were temporary and which may have had lasting effects on urban mobility and safety.

 ### Limitations

-1. Strong correlation =/= causation: While there is a significant negative correlation between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles, it does not necesarily mean that the pandemic...
+1. Strong correlation =/= causation: While there is a significant negative relationship between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles, it does not necesarily mean that the pandemic directly caused the decrease in traffic collisions.
+This was likely a result of a multitute of different factors.

 2. The traffic dataset contains only reported collisions: A significant amount of traffic collisions go unreported and the percentage of unreported collisions may have changed during the pandemic pointing to more inaccuracies in the data.